-ALONG WITH OUR TRAVEL PARTNER IGT…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY
+ALONG WITH IGT, OUR TRAVEL PARTNER…WE’RE TAKING PEOPLE MORE PLACES IN ISRAEL THAN ANY OTHER TOUR COMPANY

 SAMPLE 11-DAY HOLY LAND ITINERARY

-Day 1 – New York / Newark / Boston / Los Angeles / Toronto Tour members meet at one of these international gateway cities for check-in.
+Day 1 – New York / Newark / Boston / Miami / Los Angeles / San Francisco / Toronto (These cities serve Israel with non-stop flights) Tour members meet at one of these international gateway cities for check-in.
 Dinner & breakfast are served during our flight to Israel and we have time to rest.

 Day 2 – Tel Aviv We arrive in Israel at Ben Gurion Airport.
 After brief airport formalities & baggage claim, we meet our guide and are escorted to our waiting motorcoach.
-We proceed directly to our hotel in Tel Aviv for check-in, dinner, and overnight.
+We proceed to our hotel in Tel Aviv for check-in, dinner, and overnight.
+If time permits, we will visit Joppa (Jaffa) on the way to the hotel.
 (Early morning arrivals may go directly to Tiberias with part of Day 3 sightseeing en route.)

 Day 3 – Caesarea / Mount Carmel / Megiddo / Nazareth / Cana / Tiberias We begin the first full day of our spiritual journey in the Holy Land by traveling north along the Mediterranean Sea to visit Caesarea, the ancient seaport built by Herod the Great.
 Paul was imprisoned here and this was the site of Peter’s first Gentile convert.
 Then we ascend Mount Carmel, where Elijah confronted the prophets of Baal.
 Here we have an astounding view of the Jezreel Valley, also know as the Valley of Armageddon.
 We then visit Megiddo with 24